carolinechuu/ECE-3400-Team-12/index.md

   <a class="top-navbar" href="contact.md">Contact</a>
 </div>

-# Team Firework
+# Warm Welcome from Team Firework
-'Cause baby, we're a firework!
+Welcome to our websites, people!
+You have reached <bold>Team Firework</bold> ♩ ♪ ♫'Cause baby, we're a firework!' ♬ ♮ ♯
+Members in our amazing team are Christina ♩, Caroline ♪, Felipe ♫ , Pei-Yi ♬, Ian ♮ and Xitang ♯.
+This website will be used to document our Team 12 Thurday Lab progess in ECE 3400.

 ***